Retirement

 It’s Your Money, so Keep an Eye on It

-Whether you chose to work with a broker or self-manage your own investments and IRAs, your money is what’s ultimately on the line.
+Whether you chose to work with a broker or self-manage your own assets and IRAs, your money is what’s ultimately on the line.
 Scammers can pose as brokers and service providers, siphoning away your money slowly or skimming it from your accounts.
 Even a legitimate broker can get scammed, and the issue might go unnoticed until it’s too late because that broker works with numerous clients and can’t keep a close eye on everything.
-Keep your investments safer by:
+Keep your assets safer by:

 • Checking your accounts and statements on a regular basis.